80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

 Insignia Insignia 50" Class F30 Series LED 4K UHD Smart Fire TV$250$400Save $150

-Best Buy: Pick up a new Smart TV starting at $80 and grab a Samsung, Sony or LG TV starting as low as $150.
+Best Buy: Pick up a 50" LG Smart TV and save $80 and grab an Insignia for under $80!

 LG LG 50” Class UQ75 Series LED 4K UHD Smart webOS TV$300$380Save $80